 Browse by Author: S

 DEIRDRE SINNOTT is an author, researcher, and activist for social change.
-She grew up in the Utica, NY, area and graduated from Syracuse University.
+She grew up in the region of Utica, New York, and graduated from Syracuse University.
 Sinnott speaks nationally about the role of Central New York’s residents in the abolition of slavery.
 She was the originator of Utica’s Abolition History Day Celebration and has directed two award-winning documentaries on mass incarceration/prison issues.
 She facilitated the program “Resisting the New Jim Crow” at the National Abolition Hall of Fame and Museum.
 Sinnott’s writing has appeared in newspapers, two anthologies, literary journals, and in various online resources.
 The Third Mrs. Galway is her first novel.
+She is a historical consultant for the Fort Stanwix Underground Railroad History Project, funded by the National Park Service.

 Antislavery agitation is rocking Utica in 1835 when a young bride discovers an enslaved family hiding in her shed, setting in motion the exhumation of long-buried family secrets.